Castle Combe: History

 The settlement was listed in the Domesday Book of 1086, with 33 households; the Lord was Humphrey de l'Isle.

 The village takes its name from the 12th-century castle which stood about 1/3 mi to the north.
 The site where the castle once stood now only contains the old earthworks and masonry, which are estimated to date from the 12th century.
-It is believed that the castle was constructed as the seat of the Barony of Combe under Reginald de Dunstanville either during the reign of Henry I or his son.
+It is believed that the castle was constructed as the seat of the Barony of Combe under Reginald de Dunstanville either during the reign of Henry I or Henry II.
 Reginald was thought to support Empress Matilda during the Anarchy, and the castle was constructed during the wave of castle buildings of the Anarchy period.

-The 14th-century market cross, erected when the privilege to hold a weekly market in Castle Combe was granted, stands where the three principal streets of the lower village converge.
-The Market Cross, a Scheduled Monument, reflects "the significance of the cloth industry in this area".
+The 14th-century market cross, erected when the right to hold a weekly market in Castle Combe was granted, stands where the three principal streets of the lower village converge.
+The Market Cross, a scheduled monument, reflects "the significance of the cloth industry in this area".
 Next to the cross is one of Castle Combe's two village pumps.
 Small stone steps near the cross were for horse riders to mount and dismount, and close by are the remains of the buttercross, built in the late 19th century from old masonry.
-This structure, "also known as Weavers’ Steps and ‘the stone’", is another Scheduled Monument.
+This structure, also known as Weavers' Steps and 'the stone', is another scheduled monument.

 During the 14th century, the seat of the Barony was transferred to the Manor House within Castle Combe village and a deer park was created next to the castle.
 The market town prospered during the 15th century when it belonged to Millicent, the wife of Sir Stephen Le Scrope and then of Sir John Fastolf (1380–1459), a Norfolk knight who was the effective lord of the manor for fifty years.
 By 1340, the village had a fulling mill, confirming the importance of wool by that time.
 Scrope promoted the woollen industry, supplying his own troops and others for Henry V's war in France.
 The parish was in the ancient hundred of Chippenham.